Title

 Case Summary (G.R.
 No. 112127)

-CPU advanced principal arguments that the CA erred by: (a) characterizing the annotations as onerous obligations and resolutory conditions making the donation revocable upon breach; (b) failing to fully address prescription; and (c) improperly remanding the case to fix the period within which CPU should establish a medical college.
+The principal issues brought by CPU were whether: (a) the annotations on the certificate of title are onerous obligations and resolutory conditions whose noncompliance would render the donation revocable; (b) the action by respondents was barred by prescription; and (c) the case should have been remanded to the trial court to fix the period within which CPU must establish a medical college.

 ...continue reading